Photographer: Stan Shebs

 Medusas Head Facts

-- Most notably, the truly astounding Medusas Head remains one of the most visually unique plants currently known to exist.
-Also known as the Euphorbia Caput-Medusae, this incredible work of Nature represents a remarkably fascinating succulent placed in the genus Euphorbia.
+- Perhaps most notably, the astounding Medusas Head remains one of the most visually unique plants currently known to exist.
+The visually astonishing species also remains known to some people around the world as the Euphorbia Caput-Medusae.

-- Furthermore, the distinctive common name of the species derives from its amazing appearance.
-Firstly, this amazing plant presents a short, central caudex.
-Secondly, however, this part of the plant immediately spreads into a mass of serpent-like items which resemble the head of Medusa.
+- Firstly, this amazing plant evolved to present a short, central caudex.
+Secondly, however, comes the most amazing part of its nature.
+This part of the plant immediately spreads into a seething mass of serpent-like items which resemble the head of Medusa.

-- But, yet another surprising fact pertains to this stunning species.
-Quite surprisingly, thanks to the efforts of mankind, the species was also introduced to the Netherlands.
-This artificial introduction of the astonishing plant into this non-native area occurred sometime around the year 1700.
+- Its wonders don’t simply stop here, though.
+That’s due to the fact that yet another surprising fact pertains to this stunning species.
+Quite surprisingly, thanks to the efforts of mankind, the species has also been introduced to the Netherlands.

-- For the moment, the IUCN does not have a listing for the Medusas Head on its Red List of Threatened Species.
-Nevertheless, many experts consider it to be at risk.
-Further, much like many species, the greatest threats to its continued existence appear to be the effects of climate change and habitat loss.
+- Many experts around the world nevertheless consider this marvel of evolution to be at risk.
+Much like many species, furthermore, the greatest threats to its continued existence appear to be the effects of climate change and habitat loss.

 Related Articles